-The Woodward Load Sharing Module is made for use with engines equipped with speed controls that accept a 0-5 Vdc speed setting.
-The Load Sharing Module allows use of Woodward power generation accessories and allows load sharing between engines equipped with speed controls that are not manufactured by Woodward and engines controlled with Woodward electronic controls, or controls using other Woodward load sharing modules.
+The Woodward Load Sharing Module is made for use with Caterpillar engines equipped with a Caterpillar digital speed control with a pulse width modulated (PWM) input.
+The Load Sharing Module allows use of Woodward power generation accessories and allows load sharing between the Caterpillar digital speed control equipped engines and engines controlled with Woodward electronic controls.